philbooth/escomplex/README.md

   defaults to `false`.
 * `options.newmi`:
-  Boolean indicating whether the maintainability index should be rebased on a scale from 0 to 100.
+  Boolean indicating whether the maintainability index should be rebased on a scale from 0 to 100, defaults to `false`.

-The other difference in the two calls is the return value.
+If a single abstract syntax tree object is passed in the `ast` argument, the result will be a report object detailing the complexity of that syntax tree.
-For modules it is a single report object and for projects it is an object that contains an array of reports and an array of dependency matrices.
+If `ast` is an array,

-## What license is it released under?
+the result will be an array of complexity reports.

-[MIT][license]
+TODO: Properties on the returned object

 ## Related projects